RealismusModding/FS17_seasons/README.md

 ### Crops
 - Winter kills certain crops
-- Grass is knocked back to stage 1 in the winter
+- Grass is knocked back to stage 2 in the winter
-- Crop growth duration is much, much longer: often half a year
+- Crop growth duration is much, much longer: for some crops more than half a year

 ### Maintenance
 - Age in maintenance GUI is now days since last repair